luolsph/academic-kickstart/content/project/RenewGLM/index.md

 # Summary.
 An optional shortened abstract.
-summary: "This project presents a new framework of real-time estimation and incremental inference, in which the maximum likelihood estimator is renewed with current data and summary statistics of historical data."
+summary: "This project presents a new framework of real-time estimation and incremental inference in generalized linear models (GLMs) where the maximum likelihood estimator is renewed with current data and summary statistics of historical data."

 tags: [Incremental statistical analysis, Lambda architecture, online learning,